Proposal: Cryptography and Key Management

 Key lifecycle — the KeyVault

-A KeyVault is a stateful service that stores sealed blobs, issues
+A KeyVault is a stateful service that stores key material, issues

 key handles, handles rotation, and emits audit events.
 It is distinct